-The Behavioral Support Services include the following:
+Level II BSS include the following:

-- 1. Designing behavioral assessments and functional analyses of behavior and interpreting assessment and evaluation results for staff and unpaid caregivers providing services to enrolled members. - 2.
+- 1. Completing behavioral assessments and functional analyses of behavior and interpreting assessment and evaluation results for staff and unpaid caregivers providing services to enrolled members. - 2.
 Designing, monitoring and modifying written behavior intervention procedures and skill acquisition procedures.
 Written plans of intervention developed generally require the collection of data by staff or unpaid caregivers providing direct support.
 Decisions made in designing, monitoring and modifying behavior intervention and skill acquisition procedures are generally based on the review and analysis of collected data. - 3.
-Training staff and unpaid caregivers in the implementation of formal and informal procedures designed to reduce problem behaviors and/or to increase appropriate behaviors. - 4.
-Attending planning meetings for purpose of providing guidance and information to planning team members in the setting of appropriate goals and objectives for members who need Behavioral Support Services.
+Training staff and unpaid caregivers in the implementation of formal and informal procedures designed to reduce problem behaviors and/or to increase appropriate behaviors.